Camassia is a pretty plant that blooms in spring with beautiful white or blue flowers.

 The more there is, the more remarkable the effect!

-- Camassia prefers the sun but dreads too scorching situations, so choose partial shade
+- Camassia prefers the sun but fears situations that are too hot, so choose partial shade

-- Find our advice for plant bulbs in the ground
+- Find our advice for to plant bulbs in the ground

 - Here are also tips for plant bulbs in clayey, flooded soil

 The camassias that we plant in the ground in the fall bloom in spring, which is the normal flowering time.